Botho Strauss: Early life

+Botho Strauss was the son of a chemist and pharmacist named Eduard Strauss (1890–1971) and his mother Frau Li (1910–2006).

-After finishing his secondary education, Strauss studied German, History of the Theatre and Sociology in Cologne and Munich.
-He never finished his dissertation on Thomas Mann und das Theater.
+After finishing his secondary education, Strauss studied German, history of theatre arts and sociology at the University of Cologne and LMU Munich.
+He never completed his dissertation on Thomas Mann und das Theater.
 During his studies, he worked as an extra at the Munich Kammerspiele.